UoA-eResearch/cer-documentation/docs/projects/existingVMHandbook/linux-rdp-client.md

 ![useful image](../assets/doc/linux-rdp-client/screenshot2.png){:width="50%"}

 Then, you can login with your university password.
-If you have sudo privileges on the VM you need to use [2-factor authentication]({{ site.baseurl }}{% link _doc/two-factor-authentication.md %}) for the Password field.
-Otherwise just type your University password.
+If you have sudo privileges on the VM you need to use [2-factor authentication](./two-factor-authentication.md) for the Password field.
+Otherwise, just type your University password.

 ## Accessing Local Files and Folders on Remote Desktop Session